git-tfs/git-tfs/doc/README.md

 ## Get git-tfs

-Either [download a binary](http://git-tfs.com/) ([old versions](https://github.com/git-tfs/git-tfs/downloads)), use [Chocolatey](http://chocolatey.org/packages/gittfs) or build from source:

-    git clone git://github.com/git-tfs/git-tfs.git
-    cd git-tfs
-    msbuild GitTfs.sln
+Three differents ways to get git-tfs:

+* Download a binary.
+Find it on the [git-tfs web site](http://git-tfs.com/) (or [old versions](https://github.com/git-tfs/git-tfs/downloads)),
+* Using Chocolatey.
+If [Chocolatey](http://chocolatey.org/) is already installed on your computer, run `cinst gittfs` to install the [Chocolatey package](http://chocolatey.org/packages/gittfs)
+* Build from source code.
+See §[Building](#building) for more informations...

+__Whatever the way you get git-tfs, you should have git-tfs.exe in your path (and git, too)__.

+Add the git-tfs folder path to your PATH.
+You could also set it temporary (the time of your current terminal session) using :

     set PATH=%PATH%;%cd%\GitTfs\bin\Debug

-The last step adds git-tfs.exe to your path.
-If you download a package, you'll need to complete this step, too.

 ## Use git-tfs

+You need .NET 4 and either the 2008, 2010 or 2012 version of Team Explorer installed.

+### Help

+    #lists the available commands
+    git tfs help

+    #shows a summary of the usage of a given command
+    git tfs help <command>

+### Cloning

-    # [optional] find a repository path to clone :
+    # [optional] find a tfs repository path to clone :
     git tfs list-remote-branches http://tfs:8080/tfs/DefaultCollection

     # clone the whole repository (wait for a while...) :
     git tfs clone http://tfs:8080/tfs/DefaultCollection $/some_project

-    # or, if you're impatient (only last changeset) :
+    # or, if you're impatient (and want to work from the last changeset) :
     git tfs quick-clone http://tfs:8080/tfs/DefaultCollection $/some_project

+    # or, if you're impatient (and want a specific changeset) :
+    git tfs quick-clone http://tfs:8080/tfs/DefaultCollection $/some_project -c=145

+### Working

     cd some_project
     git log # shows your TFS history, unless you did quick-clone